 Open die forging operation is like the workpiece is forged between two open dies that mean there are two die parallel to each other and compressing the workpiece.

-Here workpiece material comes out while operation carried.
+Here workpiece material comes out while the operation is carried.

 Whereas, the closed die forging is like a complete specified shape in which there are two dies compressing the workpiece each other to get the desired shape.